wyim-pgl/DCBLAST/README.md

 ##Citation
 Won Cheol Yim and John Cushman (2015) Divide and Conquer BLAST: using grid engines to accelerate BLAST and other sequence analysis tools.
-Bioinformatics apllication note submitted.
+Bioinformatics apllication note Rejected.